-- 1. At this point, Caitlan's reflection suggests that captivity had become a series of routines, even when moved from one location to another.
-What does this suggest about the things that can be controlled when held hostage? - 2.
-What are the benefits of finding a routine?
+1. At this point, Caitlan's reflection suggests that captivity had become a series of routines, even when moved from one location to another.
+What does this suggest about the things that can be controlled when held hostage?

 Part 5: Returning Home